 A comprehensive program that keeps abreast of evolving AED legislation.
 Ensuring that your organization is compliant, protected, and prepared.

 As an American AED customer maintaining your AED unit is a breeze!
 We help you maintain your AED unit by reminding you when the electrode pads and battery need to be replaced.
 As always, we are available to support you with any questions that you may have regarding your unit.

-Your Complete AED Package Includes Free UPS Shipping.
-All orders ship the same day (orders placed by 6:00PM EST) or within 24hrs excluding weekends and national holidays.
+Your Complete AED Package Includes Free FedEx Ground Shipping.
+All orders ship within 24-48 hours, when in stock, (orders placed by 3:00PM EST) excluding weekends and national holidays.
 Normal delivery time is 2 to 5 business days.
-UPS Next Day or 2 Day Air delivery services are available upon request, additional charges will apply.
+Expedited shipping is available upon request, additional charges will apply.
 Please call to place your order by phone if you require these extra services.
 Our toll free number is 1-800-884-6480.

 AEDs in The Business / Workplace